 Does Russian refer to the Slavic or Cyrillic languages?

 And the term "Cyrillic" refers directly to the script used to record the Russian language.
-Thus, Russian is one of the Slavic languages that is written using the Cyrillic alphabet.

 Which countries use the Cyrillic alphabet?

-Russia, Ukraine, Belarus, Bulgaria, Serbia, Montenegro, Bosnia and Herzegovina, North Macedonia, Tajikistan, Kyrgyzstan, Mongolia.
+List of countries that now use the Cyrillic alphabet: Russia, Ukraine, Belarus, Bulgaria, Serbia, Montenegro, Bosnia and Herzegovina, North Macedonia, Tajikistan, Kyrgyzstan and Mongolia.

 What alphabet was used in Russia before the Cyrillic alphabet appeared?